AnujDhar27/AnimeApp/README.md

 # AnimeVerse

-AnimeVerse is an all in one app to know everything about anime and keeep a track of your favourite anime.
+AnimeVerse is an all in one app to know everything about anime and keep a track of your favourite anime.

 It is built using React native, Jikan Api and Firebase.